 - ½ cup Whole Sorghum

-- 2 tbsp Oil + more for garnish
+- 2 tbsp Oil and more when serving

 - ¼ tsp Cumin Seeds